“If you build it, they will come” is a fantasy.

 The words they use to share their pain and struggle, aspirations, and goals.
 The three types of words you should focus on are:

 - Questions: what questions are they asking?
 You can find that out on forums.
 Google can actually search exclusively in that forum.
-If you are searching for problems for examples, you can just search for the keyword “problems”, only in the website you decide to search in.
+If you are searching for book summaries, for examples, you can just search for the keyword “book summary” followed by “site:auresnotes.com” to search only on that website.
 Type in the Google search bar:

 Record the questions people are asking in the spreadsheet.